Canadian Conservative leader faces revolt by his lawmakers | WTOP News

 TORONTO (AP) — The leader of Canada’s Conservative party is facing a revolt by his party’s lawmakers and could be ousted as soon as Wednesday.

-If successful it would be the third main political rival that Prime Minister Justin Trudeau has helped bring down.
+If successful, he would be the third main political rival Prime Minister Justin Trudeau has helped bring down.

+Conservative leader Erin O’Toole, who angered some by trying to move the party more toward the center, said late Monday that lawmakers of his party have a choice between extremism or inclusion that better reflects the Canada of 2022.

+“I’m not going anywhere,” he said.
+“It’s time for a reckoning.
+To settle this in caucus.
+Right here.
+Right now.
+Once and for all.
+Canada needs us to be united and serious.”

+He said the choice is anger vs. optimism and he will accept the result of the vote.

-Garnett Genuis, a Conservative member of Parliament, tweeted late Monday that one-third of the Conservative lawmakers have signed a letter calling for the end of Erin O’Toole’s leadership.
+Garnett Genuis, a Conservative member of Parliament, tweeted that one-third of Conservative lawmakers have signed a letter calling for the end of O’Toole’s leadership.

-Genuis went public after many news organizations reported on the revolt.
+Genuis went public after many news organizations reported on the revolt that is now in the open.
 He accused O’Toole’s team of attacking members of his own party.

-O’Toole lost the election last fall to Trudeau.
-He tried to move his party to the center, but alienated his party’s base and was accused of being two-faced.

 Whether O’Toole remains Conservative leader has big implications for the conservative movement in Canada.
-If he should bes removed, the party could swing back further right.
+If removed, the party could swing back further right.

-One of the leading candidates to replace him, Pierre Poilievre, met with anti-vaccine truckers who are taking part in a protest in Ottawa.
+One of the leading candidates to replace him, Pierre Poilievre, met with anti-vaccine truckers who are protesting in Ottawa.
 Many Canadians were outraged by images over the weekend of protesters urinating on the National War Memorial and dancing on the Tomb of the Unknown Soldier.
 A number carried signs and flags with swastikas and other Nazi symbols.

 “Just talked with hundreds of cheerful, salt-of-the-earth, give-you-the-shirt-off-their-back Canadians at the trucker protest.
 They choose freedom over fear,” Poilievre tweeted.